chimolirgb/News-API/README.md

 # User Stories
 These are the behaviours/features that the application implements for use by a user.
 As a user I would like to:
-.
  See various news sources
-.
  Select the ones they prefer
-.
-See the image,description and time the news article was created .
-Click on an article and read it fully fron the news
+ See the image,description and time the news article was created Click on an article and read it fully fron the news

 ## SetUp/Installation Requirements
 PRerequisites
-.python
+python
-.pip
+pip
-.virtualvenv
+virtualvenv

 # Cloning
-.In your terminal
+In your terminal
  $ git clone https://github.com/chimolirgb/News-AP/
 $ cd NewsPI

 # Running the Application
-.
  Creating the virtual environment
 $ python3.8 -m venv --without-pip virtual
   $ source virtual/bin/env
   $ curl https://bootstrap.pypa.io/get-pip.py | python